skoczen/polytester/README.md

 But here's a short list of things that are rolling around in my head as future features:

-- Better parsing of test outputs, to just list failed test file names and line numbers
+- Better parsing of test outputs, to just list failed test file names and line numbers or other fancy niceties.
 - xUnit output
 - The ability for parsers to do better parallelization introspection (based on globs, etc)
 - Whatever great stuff you bring to the table!